SynBioDex/libSBOLc/README.md

 ## Testing

-Once you've configured and built libSBOLc, you can run some simple tests to make sure everything is working:
+Once you've configured and built libSBOLc, you can <code>cd</code> into the <code>libSBOLc/release</code> folder and run some simple tests to check that everything works:

-    ./release/test_all
+    ./test_all

 or

-    ./release/test_all.exe
+    ./test_all.exe